 The Bonds are general obligations of the City for which its full faith, credit and taxing powers are pledged without limitation as to rate or amount.
-The City anticipates that the debt service will be paid from tax increment revenues generated by existing development within the Presidential Commons Tax Increment District (Tax Increment Financing District No. 1-1).
-It is the intention of the City that receipt of tax increment revenues will be sufficient to provide not less than 105% of principal and interest on the Bonds as required by Minnesota law.
+The City anticipates that the debt service will be paid from a combination of special assessments levied against properties benefitted by improvements financed by the Bonds and from ad valorem property taxes.
+Receipt of special assessments and collection of ad valorem taxes will be sufficient to provide not less than 105% of principal and interest on the Bonds as required by Minnesota law.